dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 <span style="color:yellow;">▙▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▟</span>
 ```

+## How Did Magic Get Back Into The Code?

 But I gotta say: looking at the code, it's hard to see where an ANSI escape sequence ends and our output starts.
 Let's clean this up by adding some consts for each of the colors: